oknowton/3D-Printer-Models/README.md

  * [3D Printed Keychain Connector for USB Flash Drives][pk] at patshead.com
  * [Keychain Connector for USB Flash Drives][tk] at Thingiverse

+## Monitor Bracket for Debezeled QNIX QX2710 Monitors

+My pair of monitors are mounted on an articulated stand.
+I use these brackets to help keep them at a precise angle, and to keep them from warbling around.

+* [3D Printed Monitor Bracket][mp] at patshead.com
+* [Monitor Bracket for Debezeled QNIX QX2710 Monitors][mt] at thingiverse.com

+[mp]: http://blog.patshead.com/2015/02/3d-printed-monitor-bracket.html "3D Printed Monitor Bracket at patshead.com"
+[mt]: http://www.thingiverse.com/thing:685869 "Monitor Bracket for Debezeled QNIX QX2710 Monitors at thingiverse"
 [1]: http://blog.patshead.com/2014/07/3d-printed-tablet-stand-for-an-inexpensive-bluetooth-keyboard.html "3D-Printed Tablet Stand For an Inexpensive Bluetooth Keyboard"
 [2]: https://github.com/SolidCode/MCAD "MCAD library at GitHub"
 [3]: http://www.thingiverse.com/thing:393754 "Clip-on Tablet Stand for a Bluetooth Keyboard at Thingiverse"